© Tourisme de Chamonix Mont-Blanc

-October weather in Chamonix
+What's the weather like in Chamonix in October?

 The Grand Prix Golf Tournament takes place in what's probably the most beautiful golf course in the world.
 Situated in Les Praz, at the bottom of the valley, the Chamonix Golf Club boasts views of the whole Mont-Blanc range, so we wouldn't be surprised if you missed a shot or two distracted by the views.
-The Maurice Herzog Cup this October is open to international players with a handicap lower than 2.4 and counts toward your World Amateur Golf Ranking.
+The Maurice Herzog Cup is open to international players with a handicap lower than 2.4 and counts toward your World Amateur Golf Ranking.

 Activities for children